mcsdevrbx/roda-docs/docs/pages/project-settings.md

     The experience must be saved to Roblox, and Studio API services must be enabled in the game settings.

 This feature is designed to synchronize project configurations in Team Create or between different machines: [Load Project from DataStore](/roda-docs/pages/home/#load-project-from-datastore)

+- An option was added to export an project configuration to JSON.
+See this post in the dev forum for details: [Update](https://devforum.roblox.com/t/plugin-roda-a-powerful-data-editor/3595946/22)

 ---